Skip to contents

 Although it is possible for embers from certain fuel types to be carried much farther than the defined 500 meter transmission distance under extreme conditions, these cases are relatively uncommon.

-The 500 meter spread distance has been further validated across Alberta (Beverly et al. 2021), in Alaska (Schmidt et al. 2024), across the entire Canadian landbase (manuscript in preparation), and in Portugal (manuscript in preparation).
+The 500 meter spread distance has been further validated across Alberta (Beverly et al. 2021), in Alaska (Schmidt et al. 2024), across the entire Canadian landbase (manuscript in preparation), and in Portugal (Khan et al. 2025).

 Technical